Soft leather coral field at Pulau Lima South, Redang.

-Tunnels formed by boulders.
+Tunnels formed by boulders at Tunnel Point.

 Among the three northern sites, Tanjung Tokong and Tunnel Point are the most popular, offering abundant fish life in waters with a maximum depth of 30 metres.
 Tanjung Lang is the shallowest, offering fans, whips and other corals in waters up to a maximum depth of 18 metres.
+The corals at these northern sites are among the healthiest in Redang as that they are situated away from most resorts and are in close proximity to the protected beach at Chagar Hutang which is off-limits to visitors as it hosts SEATRU's turtle conservation efforts.

 As its name implies, at Tunnel Point large boulders pile up in such a way as to form tunnel-like structures that divers can swim through, offering a different underwater experience from the other dive sites.
+At one point, attentive divers can hear a boulder creak when surf pushes it and causes it to move, rubbing against other boulders.
+Gorgonian fans can be found clinging to the wall surrounded by soft and hard coral covering the reef.
+Bumphead parrotfish, small barracudas, jacks and nudibranch can all be encountered here.

+Tanjung Tokong is situated very close to Turtle Bay at Chagar Hutang where SEATRU has its field station.
+As such, it offers greater opportunities to spot green and hawksbill turtles.
 The sea here can get rough at times but divers will be rewarded with the diversity of fishes and other reef life found here, including jacks, snappers, napolean wrasse, fusiliers, nudibranch, flatworms and the occasional shark.
+Many boulders are covered with soft coral, sponges and sea fans.
+Keeping the reef on one's left, divers can head into Turtle Bay where colourful hard and soft corals abound.

 At the northeastern tip of Redang, Tanjung Gua Kawah tends to have strong surface and deep-water currents and is best left to experienced divers.
 Rocks and boulders descend to sandy bottom at around 15 metres.
 Coral growth is average but due to the currents, there are opportunities to encounter pelagics in the open water, and other fish life in caves and under overhangs.

-Rockcod at Paku Kecil.
+Razorfish at Paku Kecil.

 Schooling batfish at Chek Isa.